polichtm/MCW-Azure-Stack/Hands-on lab/HOL step-by-step - Azure Stack.md

 ![Screenshot of an Azure Stack Hub Deployment Taxonomy.](images/Hands-onlabstep-by-step-AzureStackimages/media/image69.png "Azure Stack Hub deployment")

 1. Within the Remote Desktop session to **AzSHOST-1**, start Internet Explorer and navigate to <https://adminportal.local.azurestack.external>

-1. When prompted, sign in with Azure AD user account with the Owner or a Contributor role in the Azure Stack Hub Default Provider subscription.
+1. When prompted, sign in with the **AzSHOperator** you created when following the **Before the hands-on lab guide**.

-1. In the Azure Stack Hub administrator portal, in the hub menu,

 1. Select **+Create a resource** in the Azure Stack Hub administrator portal.